 RECOMMENDED: Hypnosis For Social Anxiety – Why It Works For Me

 Social anxiety or introversion?
-If you have doubt, here are 9 psychological social anxiety symptoms that I’ve mistaken as signs of being an introvert.
+If you have doubts, here are 9 psychological social anxiety symptoms that I’ve mistaken as signs of being an introvert.

 When introverts enter a room of strangers, they are already analyzing the guests and have a clear picture of the social situation before they sit down.
 They may not participate in small talks and probably enjoy sipping their drinks in a corner.
 However, people with social anxiety will have their heartbeats raised and felt everything is wrong with them the moment they step in.
 They are super conscious of their hair, attire, shoes and even how they walk.
 Can you relate to this?

 Introverts are naturally reserved.
 They are mostly quiet when there’s nothing worthwhile to say.
-But when they speak, it’s in depth and from their mind.
-But if you find yourself rehearsing hundreds of time what to say in your appointment for days, or even in a casual conversation, then you should start checking some remedies for social anxiety.
+But when they speak, it’s in-depth and from their mind.
+But if you find yourself rehearsing hundreds of times what to say in your appointment for days, or even in a casual conversation, then you should start checking some remedies for social anxiety.

 Public speaking aside, eating in public is one of the greatest fear for people with social anxiety.
 They are self-conscious on whether they leave a mess with their food, or having to say “hello” to others when they are deeply terrified inside.
 Introverts, however, have no such problems.
 They enjoy dining out but prefer solitude rather than noise and small talks.